 To make things simpler, you can install pre-configured versions of Kodi named builds.
 These not only decrease the time it takes to get your media center up and running, but can also add additional features or change how Kodi looks.
 While Kodi can be installed on a vast array of devices including Roku and Apple TV, builds can only be installed on certain platforms, such as the Amazon Firestick or Fire TV, iPhone, Raspberry Pi, PC, or Nvidia Shield.

 Sometimes you’ll find that a particular build isn’t to your liking.
-This isn’t a problem: in this article, we’ll be showing you how to uninstall a Kodi build on whichever system you’re using.
+This isn’t a problem: in this post, we’ll be showing you how to uninstall a Kodi build on whichever system you’re using.
 We’ll also be discussing some of the risks that come with installing any Kodi build.

 Uninstalling a Kodi build

-Uninstalling a Kodi build with the Ares Wizard
+Uninstalling a Kodi build with EZ Maintenance+

 The majority of people will install Kodi on their PC, but the good news is that the easiest way to remove a build is the same across all platforms including Raspberry Pi, Amazon Fire TV, and iPhone.

 Before you begin, you will have to manually install the EZ Maintenance+ addon.
 When you’re ready, just follow these steps:

 - First, we’ll switch back to Kodi’s default skin.
 To do this, click the gear icon on Kodi’s main screen, then select Interface